agsb/milliForth-6502/README.md

 ### Coding for minimal size, not for best performance.
 Using ca65 V2.19 - Git 7979f8a41.

+_10/01/2024_ code for 6502 sized to 627 bytes, turn explicit copy from into, still crashes.

 _09/01/2024_ code for 6502 sized to 654 bytes, stack goes forward, still crashes.

 _02/01/2024_ code for 6502 sized to 647 bytes, still crashes by wrong jsr/jmp.